 After all, moving can be complicated.
 But that’s why we’re here.

-If you’ve scored your dream job in a new city and you’re ready to relocate, don’t make a move without checking out our PODS blog, Containing the Chaos.
+If you’ve scored your dream job in a new city and you’re ready to relocate, don’t make a move without checking out the PODS blog.
 We’ve got plenty of info for you in our neighborhood guides, with details about cities all over the U.S. — from Santa Monica to sunny Sarasota to Staten Island.
 Find the right schools for your kids, discover communities that fit your budget, and get a taste of the local flavor that’ll help you make the right move.

 Shannon Jacobs is a Tampa-based freelance writer and frequent contributor to the PODS blog.
 She has lived in Atlanta, the Berkshires, and Nashville, but always returns to the warmth of Florida’s Gulf Coast.